Check your ego at the card room door.

-Jordan who suffers greatly from his ego when playing poker.
+Consider Jordan, who suffers greatly from his ego when playing poker.

-Entitlement- Blaming Others
+Entitlement and Blaming Others

-Jordan says to the dealer, “You just had to put that 7 up there, couldn’t let my two pair hold up, could you?”
+In a brief moment of anger, Jordan says to the dealer, “You just had to put that 7 out there, didn’t you?
+You couldn’t let my two pair hold up, could you?”

-The Wise Man: A show of Intelligence
+The ‘Wise’ Player: A Show of Intelligence

-“Oh you got the straight?
-You made bad call and turn the straight didn’t you?
-It’s okay, I don’t have to see, I fold.”
+“Oh, you’ve got the straight?
+You made bad call and turn, didn’t you?
+It’s okay.
+I don’t need to see.
+I fold.”

-The wise man likes to let his opponents know that he is no fool and that you are not getting the best of him.
-Our ego driven player Jordan, in addition to feeling entitled to win, loves to show off his intelligence by playing The Wise Man.
+What I’m calling the “Wise Player” loves to let his opponents know that he is no fool, and that you are not getting the best of him.
+Our ego driven player, Jordan, in addition to feeling entitled to win, loves to show off his intelligence by playing The Wise Player.

 (NOTE: if you’re serious about improving your game, I’ve prepared a FREE preflop guide for you to check out by linking the link below.)